sheepyrad/D2P2F/README.md

 ## Features

-- **Automated Extraction**: Parses DALI result files to identify unique PDB IDs and their corresponding chains.
+- **Automated Extraction**: Parses DALI result files to identify unique PDB ID hits and their corresponding chains (selects one if multiple chain in PDB is hit).
 - **PyMOL Integration**: Utilizes PyMOL to fetch PDB structures directly from the Protein Data Bank.
-- **Chain Extraction**: Removes all chains except the specified one, allowing focused analysis on regions of interest.
+- **Chain Extraction**: Removes all chains except chain extracted from the first ste[].
 - **File Management**: Saves extracted chains as separate PDB files and manages CIF files by copying them to a dedicated directory and deleting originals to save space.
 - **Comprehensive Logging**: Maintains detailed logs of all operations for easy monitoring and troubleshooting.